alexhancock/backbone-mongo/README.md

 * $ to denote the matched array position is not supported in modifier.
 * findAndModify, upsert, aggregate functions, and map/reduce aren't yet supported.

-All these things are on the meteor team's roadmap to work on, and as they make changes to minimongo, I will port the changes into this project.
+All these things are on the Meteor team's roadmap to work on, and as they make changes to minimongo, I will port the changes into this project.

 ### Bugs & Issues

 This is an early version of the project, so I'm sure there will be bugs and incompatibilities with some Backbone feature you like, or some Mongo feature you like.
 If you find one, file an issue / open a pull request.
 If I don't respond via github, find me on twitter at @alexjhancock.

-### Direct access

-If you wish, you can access the underlying `minimongo` collection by referencing `collectionName.store`.

-On this object...

-* `.find()` returns a cursor
-* With this cursor, you can run `.fetch()` to grab an array of matching documents, or `.map(itr)` or `.forEach(itr)`.
-* There is support for observable queries (run a callback when someone enters/leaves the result set of a query) as well, but I plan on exposing it in a more standard way later.
-For now, you can read [this](http://docs.meteor.com/#observe) and play around on your own.

-** Be careful, because any update operations you perform by calling update on the `store` property directly will not be reflected on the actual `Backbone.Models`.
-Calling `collectionName.update(mod)` with your modifier is what you want to do.
+## TODOS

+* Explore defining `Backbone.Models` as a [custom datatype](http://docs.meteor.com/#ejson_add_type) for EJSON, for cleaner integration with minimongo.
+* Expose observable queries, and use minimongo's `Cursor` transform function option to return `Backbone.Models`